kkelly18/flask-on-predix/README.md

 v2.0 - Implement a Restful API as simply as possible, still using Flask Web Server (toy)

 v1.0 - Simplest (toy) Flask application possible on Predix

+#### Release v5.0
+Add configuration templates and implement UAA authentication.

+Template files now exist to remove app-specific details required for deployment.
+Running **create_services.sh** will:
+- Create cf services based on provided prefix.
+- Copy \*-template.\* files to new files without -template suffix.
+- Replace placeholders with actual names of services and apps.
+Implement UAA authentication
+- Allows login using **app_user_1** for both the username and password.
+- Add /login and /logout routes to /auth api.
+- Requires login before accessing any route.

+Notes
+- gunicorn workers are explicitly set to 1 due to issues with UAA authentication and synchronous sessions

+Steps:
+1. Run `./create_services.sh`
+2. Import Postman collections and environments to test all API calls.
+3. Test locally with `python manage.py db upgrade && gunicorn manage:app --workers=1`
+4. View in browser or use **Postman Requests**:
+ - Import **flask_on_predix.postman_collection.json** using Import button.
+ - Import **flask_on_predix_local.json** and **flask_on_predix_prod.json** using Manage Environments > Import.
+ - Select **flask_on_predix (local)** as environment.
+ - Use **Logout** request first to create a session.
+ - Use **Login** request to store access token.
+ - Import data using **Insert Data** request.
+ - Query data using **Query Data** request.
+ - To test in predix, swtch to **flask_on_predix (predix)**.

 #### Release v4.1
 Migrate schema, implement resource to POST and GET data.